DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     `autosave`
     ~~~~~~~~~~

-    Available on all record types, when set to `True` it marks the record
+    Available on all record types.
+When set to `True` it marks the record
     value for automatic periodic backing up to a file.
 Set to `False` by
     default.
 When the IOC is restarted and a backup file exists, the value is
     loaded from this file when :func:`~softioc.builder.LoadDatabase` is called.